 Thank you for supporting our students.
 Thank you for supporting our faculty scholarship and research.
 Just… thank you!

 The college scholarship committee, comprised of faculty and staff, makes every effort to support as many students as possible.
 Sometimes we pool money from several sources to create a scholarship.
 Undergraduate scholarship recipients receive awards of at least $1,000; graduate student recipients, at least $2,500.
 Obviously that’s a long way from covering their tuition.
 But the financial aid can pay for books, groceries, or child care.
 It can eliminate the need for a second part-time job and allow more time for studies.
-We would like give larger scholarships and give them to more students.
+We would like to give larger scholarships and give them to more students.
 With your help, we will.
-Gifts of any amount are appreciated.

 Meet Kryssa Isobe

 “By investing in my education, you are also investing in the education of my future students.”

 Because of out-of-state expenses, Kryssa Isobe was afraid she would have to transfer out of her beloved WSU.
 However, the Albert L. and Louise Ayars Memorial Scholarship is enabling her to finish her bachelor of elementary education degree at WSU, and she is dreaming of pursuing a master of education degree in curriculum studies.
 A Hawaii native, Kryssa hopes to become a public school educator for Hawaii’s keiki (children) and gain National Board Certification in teaching.

 - College of Education Dean’s Fund for Excellence

 - College of Education Scholarship Fund